Not the Nine O'Clock News: Legacy

 The programme is credited with bringing alternative comedy to British television: Lloyd once commented he wanted to do a "modern, working-class" comedy in contrast to other series of the time, such as The Two Ronnies, as well as attempting to replicate the satire boom of the early 1960s that launched the careers of John Cleese, Dudley Moore, Eric Idle, Tim Brooke-Taylor and others.
 This also happened at a time that the magazine National Lampoon, The Second City troupes and Saturday Night Live became showcases of alternative comedy in North America.

 In 2005, Atkinson, Smith, Stephenson, Langham, and producer Lloyd reunited to talk to Sue MacGregor about the series.
 Langham's departure was touched upon, with Lloyd seeming to take the blame, though Atkinson had campaigned for Langham to be kept in the cast (Langham refused to speak to his former cast mates for several years after he was fired, until appearing as a regular on Smith and Jones in the 1990s).
 The Reunion was broadcast on Radio 4 on 31 July 2005.

 A documentary featuring the cast reminiscing about the making of the programme was shown on BBC Two on 28 December 2009, before one of the 1995 compilation shows was aired (despite a "complete episode" being billed in television listings).
 The documentary was repeated on 3 August 2013, just over two weeks after the death of Mel Smith.

+In 2025, Griff Rhys Jones gave his opinion that the series was not respected enough by the BBC, and risks being forgotten as a ground-breaking comedy show, as it is never repeated.
+Jones claimed that the BBC don't repeat it because they don't want to pay him and the writers.